magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

     - **Max Time of Flight [days]** -- Only cells with a Time of Flight value less then this value are used.
 - **Options**
   - **Legend** -- Toggles the legend on/off
   - **Aquifer Cell Threshold** -- This threshold can be used to exclude unwanted effects of aquifers.
-Cells are excluded if their pore volume are larger than threshold _`*`_ total porevolume.
+Cells are excluded if their pore volume are larger than threshold _`*`_ total pore volume.